spatie/docs.spatie.be-old/resources/views/laravel-backup/v4/advanced-usage/adding-extra-files-to-a-backup.md

 ---
-title: Adding extra Files to a backup
+title: Adding extra files to a backup
 ---
+The package ships with a BackupManifestWasCreated event that enables you to add additional files to the backup zip file.

-When performing a backup the package will create a manifest of all file that are selected for backup.
-After the manifest is created, a zip will made containing all files from the manifest.
-The zipfile will be copied over to the configured backup destinations.
+When backup process starts, the package will create a manifest of all file that are selected for backup.
+Once the manifest has been created, a zip file is made containing all the files in the manifest.
+The zip file will be copied to the backup destinations you configured.

+However, if you have cases where you need to add additonal files to a particular backup, you can do so, between the creation of the manifest and the ceation of the zip file.

-Right after the manifest is created and before the zip is created created the `Spatie\Backup\Events\BackupManifestWasCreated`-event will be fired.
+Right after the manifest is created and **before** the zip file is created the `Spatie\Backup\Events\BackupManifestWasCreated` event is fired.
 This is what is looks like:

 ```
 namespace Spatie\Backup\Events;